-Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
+Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations, including accounts receivable terms.
 The Company's cash are held through large Canadian, international and foreign national financial institutions.
 The Company mitigates this risk by transacting only with reputable financial institutions.
 The carrying amount of financial assets recorded in the financial statements represents the Company's maximum exposure to credit risk.
-The Company believes it is not exposed to significant credit risk.